TheDen/stellar/README.md

 ### Install
 Stellar runs as a server application, and the user connects to the server through the Web UI or the Python Client.

-To connect remotely to a Stellar server instance follow these [instructions](./doc/remote.md)
+To connect remotely to a Stellar server instance follow these [instructions](./doc/remote.md).

-If you would like to install and run the Stellar server manually, a server machine is required that fulfills the following [specifications](./doc/server.md).
+If you would like to install and run the Stellar server manually, you will need to follow the specifications and instructions as specified [here](./doc/server.md).

-A reference installation procedure is defined on AWS EC2 instances.
-Documentation for the reference AWS install is available [here](./doc/aws.md).

 ## License